CluckeyMcCormick/fictional-guacamole/FicGuac/motion_ai/common/tasking_coward_machine/README.md

 > There is another variable, \_machine\_configured.
 This is an internal variable that forces the machine to reconfigure itself.
 Do not mess with it.

+### Functions

+##### `move_items`
+This function orders the machine to grab a set of items and drop them at a specified position.
+The first argument should be an `Array` of item nodes.
+The second argument should be the `Vector3` position to drop them at.

+### Signals

+##### `move_task_assigned`
+This is a signal unique to the *Tasking Coward Machine*, since it was designed to accept input directly via code.
+The signal indicates the machine was ordered to move an item to a specified location.
+Should only really be used by one of the region sub-machines.

+##### `task_complete_echo`
+This signal fires when a task fails or succeeds.
+This is also unique to the *Tasking Coward Machine*, since a fully fledged machine should handle task completion internally.

 ### State Composition
 The Machine is composed of three separate XSM machines that feed in to one another.
 The first is the *Physics Travel Region*, which captures the earlier *Kinematic Driver Machine* in miniature.
 It has the following nodes: